Nonparametric methods for doubly robust estimation of continuous treatment effects: Simulation study

-where $B(\alpha,\beta)=\int_0^1 t^{\alpha-1} (1-t)^{\beta-1} \ dt$ is the beta function.
-Note that treatment (after dividing by 20) follows a beta distribution given covariates.
 The above setup roughly matches the data example from the next section.
-Figure \ref{fig:simplot} shows a plot of the effect curve $\theta(a)=\E\{\mu(\mathbf{L},a)\}$ induced by the simulation setup, along with treatment versus outcome data for one simulated dataset (with $n=1000$).
+Figure \ref{fig:simplot} shows a plot of the effect curve $\theta(a)=\E\{\mu(\bL,a)\}$ induced by the simulation setup, along with treatment versus outcome data for one simulated dataset (with $n=1000$).

-To analyze the simulated data we used three different estimators: a marginalized regression (plug-in) estimator $\hat{m}(a)=\Pn\{\hat\mu(\mathbf{L},a)\}$, and two different versions of the proposed local linear kernel estimator.
-Specifically we used an inverse-probability-weighted version that relied solely on a treatment model estimator $\hat\pi$ (equivalent to setting $\hat\mu=0$), and the standard doubly robust version that used both estimators $\hat\pi$ and $\hat\mu$.
-To model the conditional treatment density $\pi$ we used logistic regression to estimate the parameters of the mean function $\lambda(\mathbf{l})$; we separately considered correctly specifying this mean function, and then also misspecifying the mean function by transforming the covariates with the same covariate transformations as in \textcite{kang2007demystifying}.
+To analyze the simulated data we used three different estimators: a marginalized regression (plug-in) estimator $\hat{m}(a)=\Pn\{\hat\mu(\bL,a)\}$, and two different versions of the proposed local linear kernel estimator.
+Specifically we used an inverse-probability-weighted approach first developed by \citet{rubin2006extending}, which relies solely on a treatment model estimator $\hat\pi$ (equivalent to setting $\hat\mu=0$), and the standard doubly robust version that used both estimators $\hat\pi$ and $\hat\mu$.
+To model the conditional treatment density $\pi$ we used logistic regression to estimate the parameters of the mean function $\lambda(\bl)$; we separately considered correctly specifying this mean function, and then also misspecifying the mean function by transforming the covariates with the same covariate transformations as in \citet{kang2007demystifying}.
 To estimate the outcome model $\mu$ we again used logistic regression, considering a correctly specified model and then a misspecified model that used the same transformed covariates as with $\pi$ and also left out the cubic term in $a$ (but kept all other interactions).
-To select the bandwidth we used the leave-one-out approach proposed in Section 3.4, which treats the pseudo-outcomes as known.
+To select the bandwidth we used the leave-one-out approach proposed in Section 3.5, which treats the pseudo-outcomes as known.
 For comparison we also considered an oracle approach that picked the bandwidth by minimizing the oracle risk $\Pn[\{\theta(A)-\hat\theta_h(A)\}^2]$.
 In both cases we found the minimum bandwidth value in the range $\mathcal{H} = [0.01, 50]$ using numerical optimization.

 We generated 500 simulated datasets for each of three sample sizes, $n=100$, $1000$, and $10000$.
 To assess the quality of the estimates across simulations we calculated empirical bias and root mean squared error at each point, and integrated across the function with respect to the density of $A$.
 Specifically, letting $\hat\theta_s(a)$ denote the estimated curve at point $a$ in simulation $s$ ($s=1,...,S$ with $S=500$), we estimated the integrated absolute mean bias and root mean squared error with